next-LI/datasette-csv-importer/README.md

 There's two parts to this plugin: converting the CSV importer CLI tool's arguments list to a JSON schema which renders a form (this is mostly done by hand and ends up in `templates/schema.json` and the webapp that does the actual import.

+Form configuration can be done via the form schema in `templates/form.json` and documentation for supported options [are here](https://github.com/jsonform/jsonform/wiki)

 ### KNOWN ISSUES

 There's an async race condition that can sometimes be triggered when uploading and inserting a new database.
 You'll get a 500 error and a console traceback like the following: